kenirwin/LibraryHoursManager/README.md

 You can also generate the XML file on the command line and capture the output using:
 `php generate.php action=getlist format=xmlIthaca > hours.xml`

+You can copy the **GetXML-sample.sh** to **GetXML.sh** and uncomment a method that works well for you to make command-line generation of the hours easier.

 Use the `calendar.php` file to read the resulting static *hours.xml* file.